 How Hightower Advisors invests your money

-In early 2020, Hightower Advisors launched a new branding campaign centered around the tagline “well-thy. rebalanced,” aimed at conveying the firm’s collective focus on holistic wellness.
+In early 2020, Hightower Advisors launched a new branding campaign centered around the tagline “well-th. rebalanced,” aimed at conveying the firm’s collective focus on holistic financial wellness.

-The firm uses several methods of analysis when managing portfolios:
+The firm uses several methods of analysis when managing portfolios for its clients:

 - Charting: Reviewing an investment’s performance in graphic form